nowshad-hasan/cse-resources/framework/react.md

 - Full Stack React Node Project | Build a Notes App from Scratch for your Portfolio [Freecodecamp-Youtube](https://youtu.be/2MoSzSlAuNk?si=hxVLd1zeLeBwv0Wj)
 - Strapi 5 and Next.js 15 Full Stack Project Course [Freecodecamp](https://youtu.be/Q-cPtlYG1cY?si=HpGyuGX4apZ7_cSl)
 - How to Build a TODO App from Scratch with React.js [Freecodecamp](https://www.freecodecamp.org/news/build-a-todo-app-from-scratch-with-reactjs/)
+- How to Build a Stepper Component in React [Freecodecamp](https://www.freecodecamp.org/news/build-a-stepper-component-in-react/)
+- How to Build a Dynamic Wardrobe App with React Drag and Drop [Freecodecamp](https://www.freecodecamp.org/news/how-to-build-a-dynamic-wardrobe-app-with-react-drag-and-drop/)

 ### Github Projects